kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/10-update-schema-with-image-url/02-display-image-home-page-build-card.md

 // MORE CODE
 ```

-* Test and the card will look nice and it changes when you hover over it
+* Test and the `card` will look nice and it changes when you hover over it
-* We do that animation using css
+* We do that animation using CSS

-## Make title better on home page
+## Make `title` better on home page
 `App.js`

 ```